mergermarket/logspout-cloudwatchlogs/README.md

 ### Log group selection

-*At least on of `default-log-group`, `log-group-env-prefix` or `container-log-groups` is required in order for any logs to be sent to CloudWatchLogs.*
+* At least on of `default-log-group`, `log-group-from-env` or `container-log-groups` is required in order for any logs to be sent to CloudWatchLogs.*

 #### `default-log-group=LogGroupName`

 For containers not matched by one of other mechanisms described here, logs will be sent to this log group.

-#### `log-group-env-prefix=ENV_PREFIX`
+#### `log-group-from-env=on`

-This adapter supports discovering the CloudWatch Log Group from environment variables within the container.
-To enable this, set this variable - for example:
+This adapter supports discovering the CloudWatchLogs Log Group from an environment variable or environment variables within the container.
+To enable this, supply this parameter:

-    'cloudwatchlogs://eu-west-1?log-group-env-prefix=LOGSPOUT_CLOUDWATCHLOGS'
+    'cloudwatchlogs://eu-west-1?log-group-from-env=on'

-This will cause the adapter to look for the "LOGSPOUT\_CLOUDWATCHLOGS\_STDOUT\_LOG\_GROUP" and "LOGSPOUT\_CLOUDWATCHLOGS\_STDERR\_LOG\_GROUP" environment variables on the container in order to determine where a container's logs should be sent.
+This will cause the adapter to look for the following environment variable(s):

+* `LOGSPOUT_CLOUDWATCHLOGS` - logs sent to both STDOUT AND STDERR will be forwarded to the log group identified by the value of this environment variable.
+* `LOGSPOUT_CLOUDWATCHLOGS_STDOUT` - logs sent to STDOUT will be forwarded to the log group identified by the value fo this environment variable.
+* `LOGSPOUT_CLOUDWATCHLOGS_STDERR` - logs sent to STDERR will be forwarded to the log group identified by the value fo this environment variable.

+When enabled, it is a error for a container to specify both `LOGSPOUT_CLOUDWATCHLOGS` and either `LOGSPOUT_CLOUDWATCHLOGS_STDOUT` or `LOGSPOUT_CLOUDWATCHLOGS_STDERR`.
+Where this is the case, the error will be logged to the logging container's own STDERR and the container's logs will be ignored.

-#### `container-log-groups={"container-name1":"LogGroupName1","container-name2":"LogGroupName2"}`
+#### `container-log-groups={"container-name1":{"both":"LogGroupName1"},"container-name2":{"stdout":"LogGroupName2-stdout","stderr":"LogGroupName2-stderr"}}`

 JSON document that maps specific container names to log groups.
 For examle, if you have containers called "ecs-agent" and "monitoring-agent", logs from these containers can be mapped to log groups with:

-    'cloudwatchlogs://eu-west-1?container-log-groups={"ecs-agent":"ECSAgentLogGroup","monitoring-agent":"MonitoringAgentLogGroup"}
+    'cloudwatchlogs://eu-west-1?container-log-groups={"ecs-agent":{"both":"ECSAgentLogGroup"},"monitoring-agent":{"both":"MonitoringAgentLogGroup"}}'

+The STDOUT and STDERR stream from each container can be mapped to different log groups (by including "stdout" and/or "stderr"), or they can both be routed to the same log group (by including "both").
+It is an error to include "both" and either "stdout" or "stderr".
+Doing so will prevent the logging container from starting.

 # Developing